Sentencing hearing set for Parkland school shooter

 The families gave highly emotional statements during the trial, but were restricted about what they could tell jurors: They could only describe their loved ones and the toll the killings had on their lives.
 The wounded could only say what happened to them.

 They were barred from addressing Cruz directly or saying anything about him — a violation would have risked a mistrial.
-And the jurors were told they couldn’t consider the family statements as aggravating factors as they weighed whether Cruz should die.
+The jurors were told they couldn't consider the family statements as aggravating factors as they weighed whether Cruz should die.

 Now, the grieving and the scarred can speak directly to Cruz, if they choose.